Woods and Waters is committed to honoring the donations of all our landowners by protecting the natural areas they love.

 Coffey Family-Mink Run

-Upon finalizing long term protection of their forest, Don Coffey noted “We love this place and want it to stay the way it is.
+Upon finalizing long term protection of their 43 acres of woodland, Don Coffey noted “We love this place and want it to stay the way it is.
 They guarantee it will happen.”

-Acres: 43 Stream: Mink Run/ Benson Creek/Kentucky River
+Stream: over 800 feet of frontage on Mink Run/ Benson Creek/Kentucky River

 Contributes to 1600 acres of continuous forest

-Features: Some of the oak trees are 7 and 8 feet across and, partnering with WWLT, they have protected this forest forever.
+Features: Some of the oak trees on this Shelby County property are 7 and 8 feet across and, partnering with WWLT, they have protected this forest forever.

 “Hello In There” Property – Benson Creek

 The quirky name for this partnership has endured along with the commitment of two young men that bought forest to conserve it 40 years ago.
-Dan Hauck works out of state and John Wigginton is retired in Shelbyville but they are still committed to the 74 acres of forest they occasionally visit on Benson Creek.
+Dan Hauck and John Wigginton are still committed to this 74 acres of forest on Benson Creek.
 The creek frontage supports Woods bunchflower, a plant related to lilies that is listed as “state threatened.”

 Contributes to 2500 acres of continuous forest